arm7254-gene/applied-bioinfo/Week4/README.md

       * Treatment replicate 3 - SRR21835899

 2. How big is the genome
+   Total genome size: 17509287 bp

-3. How many features of each type does the GFF file contain?
+4. How many features of each type does the GFF file contain?
-4. What is the longest gene?
+5. What is the longest gene?
-5. What is its name and function?
+6. What is its name and function?
-6. Pick another gene and describe its name and function.
+7. Pick another gene and describe its name and function.
-7. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
+8. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
-8. Using IGV estimate how much of the genome is covered by coding sequences.
+9. Using IGV estimate how much of the genome is covered by coding sequences.
-9. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).
+10. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).